freeCodeCamp/freeCodeCamp/guide/english/react/state-vs-props/index.md

 * Props are similar to method arguments.
 They are passed to a component where that component is used.
 * Props is immutable.
 They are read-only.
+* You can use arrow function to handle props & render as a different component.
 See the below example to get an idea of Props:

 #### Person.js